Ghalam611/SmartHabit/README.md

 4️⃣ Delete Habit

-Remove a habit by selecting its ID.
+Remove a habit by selecting its number.

 5️⃣ Exit